Foams, iterated wreath products, field extensions and Sylvester sums: Patched surfaces, separable extensions, and foams

-The description of representations of the fundamental group via networks is Poincare dual to the one commonly used in the literature~\cite{Tu2,MS,Ka}.
+The description of representations of the fundamental group via networks is Poincar\'e dual to the one commonly used in the literature~\cite{Tu2,MS,Ka}.

-We don't expect that $G$-valued networks on a surface (equivalently, elements of $\pi(S,G)$) can be evaluated consistently given the data $(A,\varepsilon)$ of a commutative Frobenius algebra and taking $G=G(A,\varepsilon)$ the group of trace-respecting automorphisms of $A$.
+We do not expect that $G$-valued networks on a surface (equivalently, elements of $\pi(S,G)$) can be evaluated consistently given the data $(A,\varepsilon)$ of a commutative Frobenius algebra and taking $G=G(A,\varepsilon)$ the group of trace-respecting automorphisms of $A$.
 Clearly, one needs much more structure to have a natural evaluation.

-If $G$ is fixed, there's the notion of $G$-equivariant 2-dimensional TQFT and corresponding $G$-equivariant commutative Frobenius algebra, see~\cite{Tu1,Tu2,MS,Ka}, much more sophisticated than that of a commutative Frobenius algebra.
+If $G$ is fixed, there is the notion of $G$-equivariant two-dimensional TQFT and corresponding $G$-equivariant commutative Frobenius algebra, see~\cite{Tu1,Tu2,MS,Ka}, much more sophisticated than that of a commutative Frobenius algebra.
 These structures do allow evaluations of surfaces with $G$-networks.
-Additionally, they define tensor functors on the corresponding categories of two-dimensional $G$-cobordisms, thus assigning vector spaces to $G$-labelled one-manifold, in a multiplicative way (disjoint union corresponds to tensor product of vector spaces).
+Additionally, they define tensor functors on the corresponding categories of two-dimensional $G$-cobordisms, thus assigning vector spaces to $G$-labeled one-manifold, in a multiplicative way (disjoint union corresponds to tensor product of vector spaces).

 Universal theories approach~\cite{BHMV,Kh4,KS,KKO,KL} provides a different way to construct a topological theory, given evaluation function on networks on closed surfaces.
 Fix a group $G$.
 Choose an \emph{evaluation} function, that is, a map of sets